Pappenheim/Advent_GzP/README.md

-This repo is GzP work:
+This repo is the work of:

+Esad Hrbradovic
 Georg Pappenheim